What is Fur What It's Worth?

 The hosts & cast

 Tugs Puppybear (or simply Tugs) is one of the few puppybears known in the fandom.
 He joined as co-host of the show with Roo starting during Season 2.
-His home is currently also the Fur What It’s Worth Studios home base, having most episodes recorded there.
+His home was also the Fur What It’s Worth Studios home base, having most episodes recorded there.
 Currently, he manages the FWIW Seattle studio after the show opened up a base there.
 Tugs provides the regular FWIW news during break and also serves as primary producer of the podcast.

 Koru Colt is the show’s work pony and sound technician.
 He’s an arctic pegasus and a jack-of-all-trades.
 His voice can occasionally be heard on the show, but he plays a huge role in keeping the sound quality and related technical parts of the show together.
 The podcast wouldn’t be the same without him!
 Koru joined the show at the same time as Tugs, during Season 2.

 Firebreath is the show’s announcer as of Season 2, Episode 12.
-He’s a French-Canaidan golden retriever and the only cast member to not be located locally to the rest of the crew.
-Nonetheless, this pony fanatic does a super job of turning out whatever wacky things we ask him to record.
+He’s a French-Canaidan golden retriever and the only Canadian cast member.
+This pony fanatic does a super job of turning out whatever wacky things we ask him to record.
 Somehow, we haven’t yet scared him away.
 We suppose he’s the same brand of disturbed the rest of the cast is.

 Vaos is Koru’s backup and also helps with setup, takedown, and general logistics/engineering of the show.
 He also happens to be excellent at reading.
 He’s the newest member of the show cast, starting his tenure during the last part of Season 5.